 From digital art classes to coding lessons, technology shines at IIL.
 That is the reason why Apple awarded our school with an “Apple Distinguished School” certification.

 Given our integrated digital learning approach, IIL was prepared to face the COVID-19 pandemic and effectively extend learning into the homes of our students.
 Using a variety of digital resources and intensive staff training by our IT and ICT teams, each IIL section was able to provide distance learning to students of all ages.

 We are committed to promoting a plurilingual and international learning environment.
 Joining IIL is a chance for students to connect with a diverse, global community and to encounter a rich array of cultures and languages.
-From START to the end of Secondary school, students follow an innovative linguistic pedagogy based on the Common European Framework of Reference for Languages, allowing them to achieve a high level of proficiency in several languages.
+From Early years to the end of Secondary school, students follow an innovative linguistic pedagogy based on the Common European Framework of Reference for Languages, allowing them to achieve a high level of proficiency in several languages.

 At IIL we welcome and accompany students from all over the world, offering each one the opportunity to explore their potential.